SharePoint/sp-dev-docs/docs/general-development/excel-services-in-sharepoint.md

 ### JavaScript UDFs
 <a name="xlsJsUdfs"> </a>

 Excel Services already lets you create user-defined functions (UDFs) using managed code.
 Excel Services in SharePoint introduces a new kind of UDF—ECMAScript (JavaScript, JScript) UDFs.
-JavaScript UDFs run in the context of the browser: either in a Excel workbook that is hosted in an Excel Web Access Web Part on SharePoint, or in a workbook that is embedded on a host webpage.
+JavaScript UDFs run in the context of the browser: either in a Excel workbook that is hosted in an Excel Web Access web part on SharePoint, or in a workbook that is embedded on a host webpage.